Psychology (Conversion) MSc | PGDip | PGCert – Online Course

 Applicants should possess either:

-- A minimum of a 2:1 class degree in a subject other than psychology, equivalent to a UK bachelor’s degree; or
+- A minimum of a 2:1 class degree in any subject including psychology equivalent to a UK bachelor’s degree;

-- A minimum of a 2:1 class degree in psychology that has not been accredited by the British Psychological Society, equivalent to a UK bachelor’s degree.
+- A minimum of a 2:2 class degree in any subject including psychology equivalent to a UK bachelor’s degree AND have gained at least two years of relevant professional experience.

 All applicants must provide evidence that they have an English language ability equivalent to an IELTS (academic) score of 6.5 (overall) and 7.0 (reading and writing).

 This fee* is fully inclusive of all costs, including all teaching materials, core textbooks, assessments and resits.